 Posted on Leave a comment

 Why do engines vibrate?

-All the more important to ensure a good and solid bedplate with soft engine mounts, which detach the engine from the bedplate, as it were.
-The principle is an engine mount as soft as possible, but still strong enough to carry the weight of the engine, the reverse clutch and a part of the propeller shaft.The softest possible rubber
+That’s why it is important to ensure a good and solid foundation for the engine with soft engine supports.
+The supports essentially decouple the engine from the boat’s foundation.
+The best option is a soft enough engine support that is still strong enough to support the weight of the engine, reverse gear, and part of the propeller shaft.

 Too soft?

-Example of a homokinetic engine arrangement:
+Example setup of a homokinetic engine mount

+Posted on Leave a comment